How retrocommissioning can optimize a building's energy performance, improve comfort

 Retrocommissioning is regarded as one of the best energy-conservation procedures today.
 Owners can ensure their building systems operate efficiently by returning them to original design intent or even improving upon it.
 Studies have shown that the savings earned often offset the original costs.

 If owners doubt if their building was commissioned, or if performance and comfort issues have been an ongoing problem, they should ask questions of design and construction professionals.

 Consider contacting a building services professional today to discuss how your building could benefit from retrocommissioning.

 Does your building consume too much energy?
 Has your utility spending steadily increased over the years?
 Is comfort an issue in your building?
-If you would like to discuss these questions in more detail with a commercial building expert, please contact Joe Reintjes at email@example.com, Craig Singer at firstname.lastname@example.org, or Curtis Winter at email@example.com.
-Or call 316-265-9655.
+For more information, please email Jonathon Goering by clicking here or call 316-265-9655.

 Knipp Services works with commercial and industrial building owners to lower operational expenses and increase building comfort.
 We provide services that enable owners to have high-performance buildings.
 “Making Buildings Better” sums up the mission statement of Knipp Services.